-Figure 11-7 Interface History Counters (Port) Window
+Figure 11-12 Interface History Counters (Port) Window

 Parameter Description Туре Select the type of information to display here.
 Unit Select the Switch unit that will be used in this display here.
 Port Select the port that will be used in this display here.
 Time Based Select the time-based statistical count value here.
-Options to choose from are: 15 Minutes - Specifies to display 15-minute based statistics count.
-1 Day - Specifies to display daily based statistics count.
+Options to choose from are: 15 Minutes - Specifies to display slots of 15-minute based information.
+1 Day - Specifies to display slots of daily-based information.
 For 15-minute based statistics, slot 1 represents the time from 15 minutes ago until now, slot 2 represents the time from 30 minutes ago until 15 minutes ago and so on.
 For 1-day based statistics, slot 1 represents the time from 24 hours ago until now and slot 2 represents the time from 48 hours ago until 24 hours ago.
 Slot index Select the slot index here.
-Options to choose from are 1 to 5.
+After selecting to use 15-minute slots, the options to choose from are All, and 1 to 5.
+After selecting to use 1-day slots, the options to choose from are 1 and 2.